 When it comes to legal work, there’s a lot of pressure on attorneys to be practically superhuman.
 From long hours to poor work-life balance to inequitable compensation, many attorneys struggle to succeed within a law firm culture that isn’t as supportive as it could be—and that struggle holds lawyers (and law firms) back from reaching their full potential.

 Creating and nurturing a law firm culture that supports lawyers (both as attorneys and as human beings) and treats everyone fairly is critical to your firm’s success.
 Assumptions about the inevitability of highly competitive, work-to-burnout toxic law firm culture do persist in the industry.
 However, challenging these norms empowers law firms to help their employees, clients, and business thrive.

 In this post, we’ll explore what a strong law firm culture looks like and how to build it at your firm, guided by insights from Cynthia Morgan-Reed of Vanst Law, a law firm CEO who has consciously created a positive lawyer culture at her virtual law firm.
-We’ll look at common challenges to creating a strong law firm culture—and how to change it for the better.
+Vanst Law won the 2019 Reisman Award for best new law firm.

 What is law firm culture?

 Law firm culture is the combination of intertwined factors that create the work environment at a firm.
 These factors could include a firm’s core values, communication norms, time and output expectations of lawyers, career development opportunities, social connections between colleagues, and approach to decision making.
 While this may seem obvious—i.e. law firm culture is the overarching culture found at a particular firm—people still struggle with the concept.

 Law firm culture challenges and changes